-If you are aware of the rights you possess while being involved in sport then you can know when you have been wronged to the point where it is possible for you to seek redress through the courts.
-Likewise, it is important to know what legal responsibilities you have, so you can be aware of the risks involved and so reduce the risk of a claim being brought against you.
+If you are aware of the rights you possess while being involved in a sport then you can know when you have been wronged to the point where it is possible for you to seek redress through the courts.
+Likewise, it is important to know what legal responsibilities you have, so you can be aware of the risks involved and so reduce the risk of a sports injury claim being brought against you.

 It is particularly vital for coaches and people supervising children’s sporting events to go through all the necessary procedures to make the event as safe as possible.
 Accidents will happen, but whether they were preventable or not will be the question.

 It is important to realise that everyone involved in a sporting event owes a duty of care to each other.
 If your duty of care towards another participant, referee, spectator or coach is broken, a negligence claim can be brought against you and your club.

 Coach to Player Responsibility